Sweet and Buttery Basil Corn

 How to Make Basil Corn

-- Combine: Pour the basil butter mixture over the drained corn.
-Stir until every kernel is coated and glossy.
+Pour that warm, fragrant basil mixture over your drained corn.
+Give it a good stir until every kernel is glistening.

 Serving Ideas